3W class A, followed by class A/B

 The EWA Q-20, like low power valve amplifiers, is capable of stunning musicality and presence in the right system.
-The SECA circuit is a essentially a hybrid design consisting of a SECA (Single Ended Class A) input driver stage, and a powerful output stage that operates in class A push/pull.
+The SECA circuit consists of a SECA (Single Ended Class A) input driver stage, and a powerful output stage that operates in class A push/pull and A/B.

-Producing over thirty Watts RMS total output into 8 Ohms, partner with efficient loudspeakers and you will be treated to the full EWA experience.
+Producing thirty five Watts RMS total output into 8 Ohms, partner the Q-20 with efficient loudspeakers and you will be treated to the full EWA experience.
 This includes a truly expansive mid-range with exquisite detail retrieval, hanging in a dense and stable sound-stage.
-Treble is notably sweet, without any leaning toward harshness or bite, and with a properly rich tone.
-Bass, whilst not earth shattering is linear and fast with warmth and slam.
-In the bass particularly the Q-20 excels over similarly low output valve amplification.
+Treble is notably clear and defined, without any leaning toward harshness or bite, and with a properly rich tone.
+Bass, whilst not earth shattering is linear and quick with good warmth and slam.
+In bass control particularly the Q-20 excels over similarly low output valve amplification.

 The Q-20 is an amplifier which will leave you wondering how it does all this in such a small box, without becoming really, really hot.
 It is not class D, it does not cheat; Colin Wonfor knows his class A, and the Q-20 is an excellent showcase for its sophistication and efficiency in the twenty first century.